-The Company does not separately account for embedded U.S. dollar foreign exchange derivatives in its purchase contracts of merchandise from suppliers in China as the Company has determined the U.S. dollar to be commonly used in that country's economic environment.
+The Company does not separately account for embedded U.S. dollar foreign exchange derivatives in its purchase contracts of merchandise from suppliers where it has determined the U.S. dollar to be commonly used in that country's economic environment.